AlejandraLLI/pds-2019/README.md

 3. *semantic*: transform data into entities and events.
 4. *cohort*: define the as_of_date and entities available in the corresponding periods.
 5. *labels*: create labels for the observations in the corresponding periods.
-6. *features*: create new features for derived from entities and create features from the different type of aggregations of the characteristics of the events.
+6. *features*: create new features derived from entities and create features from the different type of aggregations of the characteristics of the events.

-You can verify the schemas created din the database with:
+You can verify the schemas created in the database with:
 ```text
 \dn
 ```